 It is best to work with a lawyer when you are setting up an estate plan with long-term care in mind.

-With proper planning, you can cover the costs of long-term care without compromising your quality of life or your estate.
+With proper planning, you can cover long-term care costs without compromising your quality of life or your estate.